Hawkbat/ow-mod-jam-2/README.md

 - The ship becomes more difficult to fly after being affected by certain changes.
 - The ship log becomes effectively inaccessible when the ship is affected by certain changes.
-- The ship may take damage or the player crushed during certain transitions.
+- The ship may take damage or the player may be crushed during certain transitions.
+- The player can fall out of the ship and cause various glitchy behaviors after being affected by certain changes.
 - Some Nomai text overlaps itself.
 - Minor visual glitches and overlapping geometry.